livelock/grails-mongo-file/README.md

 ```groovy
 saveMongoFile(CommonsMultipartFile file, String fieldName = '')
 ```
-Saves a file to the MongoDB store, associated with the domain instance.
+Saves a file to the MongoDB store, associated with the domain instance, replacing any existing file for the domain instance (and fieldName if specified).
 See the section on [uploading files](http://grails.org/doc/2.0.x/guide/theWebLayer.html#uploadingFiles) in the Grails docs.

 ```groovy
 deleteMongofile(String fieldName = '')